Halahan-Kiril/smart-planner/README.md

 ## Important Note
-In order to correctly function, app need a DB connection.
+In order to correctly function, app needs a DB connection.
 File dp.php manages connections to DB. using XAMPP is easier with current db.php code